Multiplication is one of the hardest math concepts for students to grasp, often requiring a frustrating amount of instruction and practice.

-Students can be songwriters, performers and multiplication table experts with this high-energy musical game.
+Students can be songwriters, performers and times table experts with this high-energy musical game.
 Watch your class battle to be the best performers while teaching their peers handy ways to remember multiplication facts.

 Use this game for more contextual material by getting your students to write songs with word problems in them.

 - Blank paper and pencils

 - Show your class a multiplication Flocabulary video to inspire them.

 - Split the students into teams and assign each team a number (don’t assign the number from the video you showed).